Information for Candidates

 Make sure you have no unauthorised material/equipment with you – if you have, hand it over to an invigilator immediately, do not wait until the exam has started.
 See the FAQs below for more information about what not to bring.

 There are often several different exams taking place in the same room.
 Check you have the correct exam paper and permitted materials (e.g. resource booklets, data sheets) right away.
+Do not start writing anything until the invigilator tells you to.
 Make sure you put your name, candidate number and centre number (51519) on all the necessary papers.

 During the exam